wasiflatifhussain/microservice-archi-ai-powered-fitness-application/activity-service/README.md

 ## Rabbit MQ Integration

-Uses Rabbit MQ to store the created activities in a queue for further processing
+Uses Rabbit MQ to store the created activities in a queue for further processing.
+When an activity is created, it is sent to a Rabbit MQ queue.
+As soon as the activity is in the queue, AI Service listens to the queue, and gets the activity.
+Then, it calls the Gemini API to get a response based on the activity.
+Finally, the response is stored in the database.

+Process Flow:
+Activity Service: /api/activities/track -> Rabbit MQ Queue -> AI Service: listens to the queue -> fetches new entry -> calls Gemini API -> processes response -> Database